BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 Still another great disadvantage to IR preheaters is that they can never truly be "temperature controlled" without the technician having to pre-assemble an external thermocouple and tape it to every board before working on it.
 And that's a continuous hassle and headache replete with quality pitfalls and problems with inconsistent results.
 There are more, but these are some of the key setbacks.

 NASA & JPL: 'IR Preheaters Are Risky': Addressing the critical preheating rework process for plastic and heat sensitive components in their 49-page published report, two JPL engineers, Dr. Rajenshuni Ramesham and Dr. R. David Gerke, wrote "Hot plates and infrared preheaters are not recommended for this type of rework.
 The reason that they should not be used is that the thermal reaction times, energy transfer rates and efficiency are never consistent.
 However, they can be used for large metal and ground-plane boards in limited applications, e.g., where the size of the board matches that of the preheater in area."
 Citing the late William Scheu, the authors point to the preheating superiority of bottom-side forced convection.

-Moreover, the NASA Survey by JPL spotlighted more IR preheat deficiencies: "They have little capacity to ramp and soak to perform properly engineered repair scenarios or to support the creation and application of complicated thermal profiles.
+A NASA Survey by JPL spotlighted more IR preheat deficiencies: "They have little capacity to ramp and soak to perform properly engineered repair scenarios or to support the creation and application of complicated thermal profiles.
 They also are limited in their ability to preheat beyond the physical dimensions of the heating surface.
 Hot-air preheating can be ramped, soaked and, on some systems, synchronized with the reflow process, permitting duplication of the actual profile used in manufacturing the assemblies.
 BGA's and photoelectrical parts are sensitive to higher temperatures and any attempt to preheat with marginally controllable sources is risky." -- NASA & JPL Survey of Rework Methods & Equipment for Various Packaging Technologies." -- August 2005.

 2.)
 The Oven: Using ovens to pre-heat PCB's before soldering or de-soldering chips can yield uniform temperature profiles as it warms both the PCB's top and bottom.
 But one can't crawl inside an oven and simultaneously perform soldering tasks.
 Still, one can preheat a PCB in an oven and then race with it in high-temp gloved hands back to the bench, but it's hardly a solution either.
 Also, (and this is important) quickly cooling for solder joint strength is nearly impossible with ovens.

-3.)
-The Hot Plate: The obvious limitation to hot plate is not all PCB's are single sided.
+The obvious limitation to hot plate is not all PCB's are single sided.
 In today's world of hybrid and mixed technologies, PCB's that are entirely flat or plane on one side are rare.
 PCB's typically have heat sinks, connectors, jumpers and transformers on both sides of the substrate.
 These uneven surfaces on the board present an indirect path of conduction from the plate to the PCB.

-Another disadvantage is once soldering is done, hot plates continue applying conductive heat to the PCB and chips--- even if turned off because they have residual stored heat in the plate.
+Another Hotplate Disadvantage is once soldering is done, hot plates continue applying conductive heat to the PCB and chips--- even if turned off because they have residual stored heat in the plate.
 This continued heating impedes cooling down the new solder joint.
 Delayed cooling of the joint can induce an unwanted lead pool formation making weaker, inferior solder joints.

-4.)
-Forced Convection Preheat, The AirBathThe market has long spoken with regards to the distinct advantages and superiority of a warm air bath in the pre-heating process.
+The market has long spoken with regards to the distinct advantages and superiority of a warm air bath in the pre-heating process.
 Forced convection completely disregards the topography (or bottomography) of the PCB, allowing immediate, direct access of the warm air into all of the nooks and crannies of the PCB assembly.
 As with the new popular forced convection commercial ovens, circulating warm air is far more effective than static warm air.

 Testing has shown that PCB preheating with less than 10 cubic feet per minute (285 liters/minute) in volume of bottom-side heated air is ineffective even with very small boards.
 If preheat volume is too low, technicians are tempted to compensate by turning up the temp settings of their top-side tools (soldering irons, hot air nozzles).